-Also, UJS Policy 1-PJ-08 states that "Once every three years, each circuit may include in their training budget funding for one official court reporter to attend out-of-state training."
+Also, once every three years, each circuit may include in their training budget funding for one official court reporter to attend out-of-state training.
 You need to apply to your circuit court administrator for this funding, usually prior to the budget year in which you hope to travel to out-of-state training, and will need to fill out a form describing the training and the estimated costs (lodging, seminar fees, etc.) involved.
 The circuit will probably not approve the entire amount but may pay the allowable out-of-state lodging and meals plus at least part of the registration fees.
 They will only provide this funding once every three years, and only to one reporter within that three years.
+The forms can be found on the Intranet under "Budget & Finance," and then under "Forms."
+The instructions can be found under "Out of State Travel Request Instructions."
+And then to submit the expenses, use the "Out of State Travel Request Form UJS-071" form.